shirleyzzr1/SLAM-Differential-Drive-robot-from-Scratch/nusim/README.md

 #### package descripstion

-This package provide a simulated robot environment, which visualize the cylinders at given start place and visulize a red turtle3-burger robot.
+This package provides a simulated robot environment, which visualize the cylinders at given start place and visulize a red turtle3-burger robot.

 #### Launch file description

-The launch file loads the rviz, joint_state_publier, joint_state_publisher_gui, and nusim node.
+The launch file loads the rviz, joint_state_publier, and nusim node.
 Also, the yaml file for some basic configurations is loaded and xacro file for the robot is loaded.

 #### parameters